samon duman rivros anagantios ogron cvtios || giamon semivisonna eqvos elemivios edrini cantlos

 This presentation states that Samon is equivalent to the month of May, such that Samon and Cétemain are to be identified, both corresponding to the first month of the Celtic summer.
 However, as can be seen by the backward creep of the calendar compared to the solar cycle, in year 3 Samon is at its earliest and corresponds to April.
 This has very important implications to considerations of the usurping of Beltaine in favour of Easter by Patrick in AD433, because Easter and Samon do indeed coincide, showing that the assumed apocryphal story of Patrick and the usurping of Beltaine is in fact a plausible occurrence.

 When Saturn most recently appeared beside the bright red star Aldebaran in the constellation of Taurus (shown in CyberSky illustration), its heliacal rise was in June.
 Anciently, the heliacal rise of Taurus was in May due to the precession of the equinoxes.
-However, the seasonal start to the year at the lunation of Maytime remains relevant as the start of the Celtic year, as displayed below.
+However, the seasonal start to the year at the lunation of Maytime remains relevant as the start of the Celtic year.
 A more ancient age commenced in AD58 (shown below), and at that time the rise of Taurus was in Maytime; the age commencing AD58 is of interest as this period, AD58-88, was that in which Pliny the Elder and Plutarch recorded their histories including the snippets of information regarding Celtic timekeeping.

-| I | II | III | IIII | V | VI | VII | VIII | VIIII | X | XI | XII | XIII | XIIII | XV |
+I | II | III | IIII | V | VI | VII | VIII | VIIII | X | XI | XII | XIII | XIIII | XV |

-| Apr20 IVOS |
+Apr20 IVOS |

 Apr21 IVOS |